 Some patients or clients do not or will not make brief action plans for behavior change.
 Others may be able to make plans but will not be able to follow through on the plans that they do make.
-These patients probably suffer with persistent unhealthy behavior.
+These patients gnerally suffer with complex or persistent unhealthy behavior.

 Learners who have completed Course One may be interested in developing more advanced skills to help such patients or clients change these more persistent unhealthy behaviors.

 Drs.
-Steven Cole, Damara Gutnick, and Joseph Weiner have described 13 stepped care advanced skills for actionning (SAAP) in Chapter 18 of The Medical Interview: The Three Function Approach.
+Steven Cole, Damara Gutnick, and Joseph Weiner have described 13 stepped care advanced skills for action planning (SAAP) in Chapter 18 of The Medical Interview: The Three Function Approach .
 The 18 skills fall into three broad categories and are listed below.

 Six skills to respond to emotions: